alchemauss/mauss/src/std/README.md

 ### `ntv.clone`

+Original function, creates a deep copy of any data type, use sparingly.

 ```ts
 export function clone<T>(i: T): T;
 ```

-Original function, creates a deep copy/clone of any variable.
+Creating a copy of a data type, especially an object, is useful for removing the reference to the original object, keeping it clean from unexpected changes and side effects.
+This is possible because we are creating a new instance, making sure that any mutation or changes that are applied won't affect one or the other.

 ### `ntv.freeze`